PART 2 – Beyond Standardization: Cultivating Creative Learners

 Conclusion:

-For ages, education has been primarily focused on Economic viability through brick and motor schooling and tends to overlook skills that have value from a cultural or community point of view.
-And completely turns a blind eye to those skills that instill personal growth in the child.
+For too long, education has primarily focused on economic viability through traditional brick-and-mortar schooling, often overlooking skills that hold cultural or community value and neglecting those that foster personal growth in the child.

 Leave a Comment